ImageMagick/Usage-Markdown/morphology/index.md

     *(mnemonic: '`<`' is a mirror of a right angle)*

-For example that same kernel above be specified more simply as...
+For example, that same kernel above be specified more simply as...

 ~~~{.skip}
  ' 3>:  0,0,-  0,1,1  -,1,- '
 ~~~

 This defines one kernel, which the '`>`' flag then tells IM to expand into a 90 degree rotated list.
-And here is a image of the resulting multi-kernel list
+And here is an image of the resulting multi-kernel list

 ~~~
  kernel2image -20.2 -ml '' -mt x1 \